browniefed/blog/source/_posts/2015-07-26-react-native-animated-api-with-panresponder.markdown

 The previous example was a very basic one, just moving a box around the screen.
 But you'll likely want to do something by touch.
 Dragging, dropping, flicking, all those good mobile interactions.
 I previously covered how to make Tinder cards but I didn't add any true animations in.
 With the new Animated API you can make an even better Tinder card demo.
 And that's what [Brent](https://twitter.com/notbrent) did.

 This blog post was inspired by [https://github.com/brentvatne/react-native-animated-demo-tinder](https://github.com/brentvatne/react-native-animated-demo-tinder).
-I decide to break it apart, simplify it and explain the bits as we build it.
+I decide to break it apart, simplify it and explain the bits as we re-build it.

+We will not fully reimplement it since you can learn the full ins and outs by checking out the code.

 # Setup